 Twelve years ago, an author friend of mine asked if I’d like to ghostwrite a business book.
 I said yes.
-I didn’t set out to be a business book ghostwriter, but that’s how it happened.
+I didn’t set out to be a business book ghostwriter.
+Yet that’s how it happened.
+I’ve been ghostwriting ever since.

-I grew up in an Oxfordshire village in England.
+I grew up near Oxford in England.
 After graduating from Winchester Art School I moved to the United States.
 As there were no job listings for a degree in fine art and philosophy, I got a sales job.
-I was bad at it.
+At first, I was bad at it.
 I got fired.
-But three days later I found a better sales job.
-This job allowed me to grow, and I became interim corporate CEO for a San Francisco firm.
+But three days later I found a better sales job in San Francisco.
+This job allowed me to grow, and after a while, I became interim corporate CEO.
 Interim doesn’t mean forever, so I started a multimedia business focusing on corporate storytelling.

 Since 2005, I’ve specialized in ghostwriting business books for business leaders.

-First, I was part of a theatrical improvisation group, where I learned to be a creative collaborator.
+- I was part of a theatrical improvisation group where I learned to be a spontaneous collaborator.
+“Improv” teaches you to think on your feet.

-Second, for five years, I moderated a weekly Socratic philosophy group.
-This experience taught me to listen and ask more insightful follow-up questions.
+- For five years, I moderated a weekly Socratic philosophy group.
+This was enormous fun, and boosted my critical-thinking skills.
+I learned to listen and ask more insightful follow-up questions.
 And that’s relevant because interviewing is an integral part of the ghostwriter’s job.
+I believe that asking the right questions— and listening to the responses— just might be the secret of life.

 When not ghostwriting business books, I’m a constant reader, play frequent club-level badminton, swim, and continue with my 20-year daily meditative practice of qigong.
 It (almost) keeps me calm.